Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Design and components of the scintillation tracker

 \subsubsection{Multi-pixel photon counter}

 The Hamamatsu MPPC is a photon-counting silicon sensor that uses avalanche photo-diodes operated in parallel in the Geiger mode.
 One edge of the WLS fiber on each scintillator bar is connected to one MPPC.
 In the scintillation tracker, S13081-050CS(X1) MPPCs are used.
+Parameters of the MPPC is summarized in Table~\ref{tab:design:mppc_param}.

 Figure~\ref{fig:design:tracker_photo} shows a photograph of the scintillation tracker after the construction.